cs0320-s24/server-jlee812-kthuynh/README.md

 - CensusResult: A record for the relevant results of a broadcast query.
 - Location: A record for the request a user sends, with state and county names.
 - EncodedLocation: A record for the encoding of a requested location.
+- CensusSourceInterface: a shared interface for the census source and mocked census source classes to ensure tests that don't slow down the online API

 ## CSV Classes
 - CSVParser: The CSVParser class is responsible for parsing through the CSV.
 It takes in a reader,